 The problem is when we teach them to expect the rest of the world to feel the same about them.
 Psychology professors Jean M. Twenge and W. Keith Campbell, authors of The Narcissism Epidemic, write:

 “Many of today’s parents… seek to raise children high in self-admiration and self-esteem, partially because books and articles have touted its importance.
 Unfortunately, much of what parents think raise self-esteem—such as telling a kid he’s special and giving him what he wants—actually leads to narcissism.”

-Think about new parents who try to raise the next future genius or prodigy.
-Or sports teams that award every team player with trophies for signing up and wearing a uniform.
+Think about parents who try to raise the next future genius or prodigy, or sports teams that award every player with trophies for joining the team.

-It’s wonderful to think your children are amazing, because they really are.
-But stick to moderation when telling kids how special they are.
-Heard too often, they may assume they’re the exceptions to the rule and the entire world will agree.
+Every parent should think that her child is amazing, because she really is.
+But stick to moderation when telling her how special they are.
+Heard too often, she may assume she’s the exception to the rule and that the entire world sees her brilliance.

-Kids should feel like they’re special among loved ones without assuming they’re above everyone.
+Instead, she should feel special among loved ones without assuming she’s superior to everyone else.

 Sign 2: Giving kids too much choice